It’s in the Bag! This Simple Storage System Is Slashing Food Loss.

 There’s a New Bag in Town

 The United Nations World Food Programme (WFP) is encouraging farmers to use hermetic bags for crop storage instead of traditional jute bags, which wear down quickly and are easily compromised by pests.
 The U.N.
-World Food Programme aims to reach over 4 million farmers in the next 5 years.
+World Food Programme aims to reach over 4 million farmers by 2023.
 Most farmers own an average of 5 acres of land with an average productivity of 7 bags of sorghum per acre.
 The results is millions of pounds of edible food that could be saved.

 Suha Ali El-Sharief is a young entrepreneur in Kassala State’s Delta locality.
-At only thirty-one, the proud mother of four daughters manages a group of 21 small-scale farmers’ associations with a total membership of over 600 farmers.
-She is among 45,000 smallholder farmers who now use the hermetic bags.
+The proud mother of four daughters manages a group of small-scale farmers’ associations with a total membership of over 600 farmers.
+She is among 45,000 small-scale farmers who use the hermetic bags.

 Seeing Is Believing

-To prove the effectiveness of hermetic bags to farmers, a WFP team carried out an experiment comparing the different types of bags over a three-month period.
+To prove the effectiveness of hermetic bags to farmers, a U.N.
+World Food Programme team carried out an experiment comparing the different types of bags over a three-month period.

 Suha’s group was one of several selected for the experiment; they were asked to store crops is three types of bags:

 - Clean crops in the traditional jute bag